eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 Now that we know the team, it is time to generate some game statistics to work with.
 Below I am using a for-comprehension to create an empty score-sheet (player name and score tuples), which I then call 'map' on to return random point totals for three different games.
 All three examples highlight different ways to use a tuple in a map context and then return the game statistics.
-To tally up the results for all the games we concatenate the collections together and then use the 'groupBy' method (similar in-kind to SQL) on the player's name.
+To tally up the results for all the games, we concatenate the collections together and then use the 'groupBy' method (similar in-kind to SQL) on the player's name.
-From this step we map these names to the total summation of the player's game scores.
+From this step, we map these names to the total summation of the player's game scores.

 ```scala
 val scoreSheet = for (Player(name, _) <- heat) yield (name, 0)